The Three NYC DOB Alteration Types

 • Licensed design professional (PE or RA) as the applicant of record for each affected discipline

-• DOB NOW: Build submission with PE-stamped drawings for each trade
+• DOB NOW: Build submission with the drawings and forms required for the current scope

-• For structural work: structural drawings, calculations, and a Statement of Special Inspections if triggered by BC Chapter 17
+• For structural work: structural drawings, calculations, and any required special inspection documentation

 • Required DOB or special inspections during construction

-• Sign-off from engineer of record at completion
+• Sign-off from the responsible design professional at completion

 Alt-3: Minor Single-Trade Alteration